Upstream#

 which should handle session lookup and creation as follows:lookup

-comes from the sid=
+from the server

-setting in the upstream block
+directive in the upstream block, if set,

 variable for the initial session ID,